dbrattli/Giraffe.Pipelines/README.md

 pipelines using normal F# pipes (`|>`) instead of Kleisli composition (`>=>`).
 Kleisli composition can be problematic for several reasons:

-- Everyone in F# understands the `|>` operator, but most do not understand `>=>`.
+- Everyone in F# understands the `|>` operator, but many do not understand `>=>`
-- Having to use functional or Kleisli composition as the main abstraction for a library is generally a bad idea.
+- Having to use functional or Kleisli composition as the main abstraction for a library is generally a bad idea
 - Having serveral libraries using different `>=>` are incompatible with each other.
-You will get very confusing error messages.
+You will get very confusing error messages
-- The IDE support and type hints are not as good as with the `|>` operator.
+- The IDE support and type annotations are not as good as with the `|>` operator

 Giraffe.Pipelines fixes all this by letting you use normal F# pipes (`|>`) and normal functional composition (`>>`) in your Giraffe